In case you haven’t caught on, I’ll just tell you straight up – I love teaching crochet.

 Because these women learned to create something with their hands and pass it on, the men who come offering money for their young women are sent away empty handed.
 Sex-trafficking eradicated.
 Why?
 Because their people are fed.
 Their people are confident.
 Their people are FREE.

-Dear reader, don’t put off doing good for the people right in your own neighborhood.
-We all have something to pass on.
 When creativity is bolstered with a new skill, the confidence and hope it brings can literally change the course of an individual’s life.

 The yarn shop where I teach crochet classes has a Bosom Buddies of Wyoming program where women who have struggled with cancer receive free prostheses that are soft, light, and breathable.
 Knit and crocheted Chemo Caps are also available for women who need them.
 People donate their time, yarn, or dollars to help.
 We have two styles of crochet Chemo Caps available free of charge for those who wish to ‘pass it on’.